WojciechMatuszewski/apigw-access-logs-firehose/README.md

   - The only reliable way to resolve circular references is to **split resources that cause the circular reference**.

-- We went through all that _Firehose_ partitioning problems so that, when we query the data using _Athena_, the query is fast and cost efficient.
+- We went through all that _Firehose_ partitioning problems so that, when we query the data using _Athena_, the query is fast and cost-efficient.

   - If we did not, _Athena_ would be forced to scan **all of our objects in the bucket**.
 Not ideal.

-  - If you do not partition, you might also have problems with throttling on _S3_ level.
+  - If you do not partition, you might also have problems with throttling on the _S3_ level.
 [Refer to this documentation page](https://docs.aws.amazon.com/athena/latest/ug/partitions.html#partitions-considerations-limitations).

-    > If you issue queries against Amazon S3 buckets with a large number of objects and the data is not partitioned, such queries may affect the GET request rate limits in Amazon S3 and lead to Amazon S3 exceptions.
+    > If you issue queries against Amazon S3 buckets with many objects and the data is not partitioned, such queries may affect the GET request rate limits in Amazon S3 and lead to Amazon S3 exceptions.

 - _Athena_ needs a _table_ to run the queries.
 To **create a table, you can either do it manually via _Athena_ SDL, _Glue_ or using _Glue_ crawler**.